DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 How to create a subtitle or closed caption file

-Creating closed captions is also simple inside of Premiere.
+Creating closed captions is also simple inside Premiere.
 First, we will want to work inside Premiere’s designated Captions workspace.
-Go to Window > Workspaces > Captions.
+Go to Window > Workspaces > Captions

-You’ll notice we have three options for captions on the left side of the screen: Transcribe sequence, Create new caption track or Import captions from file.
-We will focus on the first two in this section.
+On the left side of the screen, you’ll notice three options for captions: Transcribe sequence, Create a new caption track, or Import captions from the file.
+In this section, we will focus on the first two.

 Transcribe sequence